ICNHodler/docs/ICN-token.md

 - BLX has a 3% management fee, all of which go towards buybacks.
 - When CCP sells assets, 20% of profits go towards buybacks.
 - Fee for the creation of DAAs.
 The larger the seed amount, the smaller the fee.
 From 2000 ICN to free.
-- 0.1% rebalancing fee on the amount of AUM rebalanced above 10% AUM(monthly.
+- 0.1% rebalancing fee on the amount of AUM rebalanced above 10% AUM(monthly).
 - Tokenization fee of 2000 ICN

 The bought back ICN gets sent to a burn-address, which is tied to a smart contract without a withdraw option.
 There are currently almost 265,000 ICN in this burn address.